 Leading Integrated Teams

-Leading Integrated Teams is designed to support leaders of Multi-Disciplinary teams to develop their role as a team leader within the context of an integrated service.
-This programme will support locality team leaders to develop their role as leaders for place through a combination of practical and peer learning, and is underpinned by undertaking the […]
+Leading Integrated Teams is a substantial leadership programme aimed at supporting effective integration in systems and places.
+This programme will support locality team leaders to develop their role as leaders for place through a combination of practical and peer learning, and is underpinned by undertaking the Affina Team Journey.

 Collaborative Masterclass Series